Hexi New Planning Bureau

 The conference hall of the plaza, with a seating capacity of 2,100, can be used for cultural and theatrical events.
 It features sloped seating with a total stage area of 800m².
 With a capacity of 500, the concert hall has a stage area of 280m² and can be used for small concerts, artistic performances and a number of events.

 The facade of the towers and conference centre is made of glass curtain wall panels, glass-fibre reinforced concrete (GRC) and perforated aluminium panels.
 As many as 12,700 different shapes of GRC panels were used in the construction of the façade.

 The facade also features a series of diamond shapes of different sizes, which vertically ascend the towers and connect them with the plaza below.

-Computer-controlled LED lighting system is installed in the façade to create impressive lighting for the complex.
-A total of 700,000 nodes of LED lights were installed, which further accentuate the building's fluidity design theme.
+A computer-controlled LED lighting system is installed on the façade to create impressive lighting for the complex.
+A total of 700,000 nodes of LED lights were installed, which further accentuate the building’s fluidity design theme.
 In addition, flood LED lights project onto the sky, making the towers look even taller.

 China Construction Eighth Engineering Division was responsible for the construction of the conference centre.

 Grand Sight Design International designed the interior lighting for the conference centre, while CDN Lighting provided its downlight series and linear lighting products.